US: Donald Trump 'safe' after being rushed off rally stage – DW – 07/14/2024

 Secret Service says Trump safe, investigating the case

-The US Secret Service said on X, formerly known as Twitter, soon after the incident that Trump was safe and that protective measures had been implemented around him.
+The US Secret Service said on X shortly after the incident that Trump was safe and that protective measures had been implemented around him.
 It said it was investigating the case.

 "An incident occurred the evening of July 13 at a Trump rally in Pennsylvania.
 The Secret Service has implemented protective measures," it said in a statement.
 "This is now an active Secret Service investigation and further information will be released when available."